Willow Grove Park Mall: Stores

 The Willow Grove Park Mall currently contains five anchor stores.
 Bloomingdale's, which is 237537 sqft, opened in 1982 when the mall was built.
 The Bloomingdale's store is one of two located in the Philadelphia area.
 Macy's, which is 225000 sqft, opened in 2001 as part of a mall expansion.
 An anchor space opened in 1982 as B. Altman and Company before becoming Sears in 1987.
 In 2015, Sears reduced its space from 175584 sqft to 96000 sqft on the first floor while leasing 77500 sqft of space to Primark, mainly on the second floor.
 Sears closed its store at Willow Grove Park Mall in 2022.
 Another anchor space opened in 1982 as Abraham & Straus before becoming Strawbridge & Clothier (later Strawbridge's) in 1988.
 Strawbridge's closed in 2006.
-A part of the former space on the third floor reopening as The Cheesecake Factory in 2007, which is 10310 sqft in area.
+A part of the former space on the third floor reopened as The Cheesecake Factory in 2007, which is 10310 sqft in area.
 Another part of the former Strawbridge's became a 7500 sqft Bravo!
 Cucina Italiana that opened in 2011; Bravo!
 Cucina Italiana later closed and the space became Yard House in 2019.
 In addition, a relocated two-story 17000 sqft Forever 21 opened in a small portion of the former Strawbridge's in December 2011.
 The lower two floors of the Strawbridge's space became a 114000 sqft JCPenney store in 2012.
 JCPenney officials announced that the Willow Grove store will be among 138 locations the company will shutter; the store closed on July 31, 2017.
 The former JCPenney became a Tilted 10 entertainment center in 2023.
 The remaining area of the former Strawbridge's on the third floor opened as a 41000 sqft Nordstrom Rack in 2012.